docker/docs/docker-hub/download-rate-limit.md

 ## How can I check my current rate

-Valid, non-rate-limited manifest API requests to Hub will include the following rate limit headers in the response:
+When limiting starts, valid non-rate-limited manifest API requests to Hub will include the following rate limit headers in the response:

 > RateLimit-Limit
 RateLimit-Remaining